Sir Hector Munro, 2nd Baronet

-Hector Munro, 2nd Baronet is said to have died aged just 17 in 1651.
+According to historian Alexander Mackenzie, Hector Munro, 2nd Baronet is said to have died aged just 17 in 1651.
 However, different sources give different details of the circumstances surrounding his death.

 The Munro MS history written by George Martine between 1673 and 1697 states that Hector died at his uncle Donald Mackay, 1st Lord Reay's house in 1651, in Durness, Sutherland.
 However, Fraser's Wardlaw MS disagrees on the year of death and hints at "suspicion of mal[e]fice".
 While Burke's Peerage and Baronetage has always stated that he died on his travels in Holland.

 Whatever the fate of Sir Hector Munro, 2nd Baronet, he was succeeded in the chiefship of the Clan Munro in Ross-shire by his 2nd cousin Robert Munro of Obsdale who then became Sir Robert Munro, 3rd Baronet.